nrjdalal/karabiner-human-config/README.md

 - `a` for `to_if_alone`
 - `h` for `to_if_held_down`

-Check out [manipulator-keys.ts](constants/manipulator-keys.ts) for more.
+Check and add [manipulator-keys.ts](constants/manipulator-keys.ts) for more.

 <br/>